scottbartell/scottbartell.github.io/_posts/2019-03-26-how-to-scale-ruby-on-rails-app-on-heroku.md

 The reason why this is so effective is because it ensures that you spend your time fixing the actual constraint of your system.

-A great way to think about this come from the [Theroy of Constraints][theory-of-constraints]:
+A great way to think about this come from the [Theory of Constraints][theory-of-constraints]:
 > Any improvements made anywhere besides the bottleneck are an illusion. -Gene Kim

 So, in my experience, when scaling a Rails app the bottleneck typically falls into one of two large areas: